 These Hershey’s Kiss chocolate snowball cookies are a real holiday treat!
 Covered in powdered sugar, with a surprise chocolate kiss in every cookie, these little nut free cookies are irresistible.

 ‘Tis the season for delicious holiday cookies!
 Yes, I’m one of those people.
-But I bet you could have guessed that, right? 😉 I absolutely love baking lots and lots of cookies around Christmastime (my red velvet cookies and white chocolate cranberry cookies are always on that Christmas cookie list).
+But I bet you could have guessed that, right? 😉 I absolutely love baking lots and lots of cookies around Christmastime (my red velvet cookies, buttery spritz cookies, and white chocolate cranberry cookies are always on that Christmas cookie list).
 I’ve got lots of fun gluten free cookie recipes up my sleeve, and it only felt right to kick off the season with these chocolate snowball cookies.

 I kind of developed this gluten free snowball cookie recipe accidentally.
 What I mean by that is, I wanted to create deliciously simple, classic cookies… and then coat them in a whoooole lot of powdered sugar.
 To make little snowballs!
 Get it?